righthandabacus/righthandabacus.github.io/_posts/2020-05-30-solvingeq.markdown

 But for many cases of similar type, we can also approach the problem with an iterative solution.
 If we think about it, the gradient descent is indeed an iterative solution technique.
-So if we try to solve the same problem with TensorFlow 2, with initial solution of all zero, we can do this:
+So if we try to solve the same problem with TensorFlow 2, with initial solution of all zero, and use squared error as the loss function, we can do this:

 ```python
 import tensorflow as tf